 Investing in education for future generations

-While infrastructure and enrollment in primary schools has improved in recent years, the rising cost of higher education and the use of Chinese as the only language of instruction has made it difficult for Tibetan students from poor rural communities to complete higher education without assistance.
+While infrastructure and enrollment in primary schools has improved in recent years, the rising cost of higher education and the use of Chinese as the only language of instruction has made it difficult for Tibetan students from poor rural communities to complete higher education.

 In order to reach a wide selection of young people, TVP supports students in all regions with the greatest focus being on places in the poorest areas.
 Students are placed depending on their interests.
 Those that want to become Tibetan teachers, attend schools in Tibetan areas.
 Students with good Chinese language skills that want to pursue technical studies such as business, computer, and medicine, attend schools in Mainland China.